 Students will be given a vignette outlining an ethical dilemma.
-Students will use the problem-solving model adapted from Koocher and Keith-Spiegel (2008; See Kelly et al, 2018 and/or class notes for a copy of the model) to outline legal and ethical issues.
+Students will use the DECIDE decision-making model (See Diamond et al., in press and/or class notes for a copy of the model) to outline legal and ethical issues.
 The write up should be thorough, free of grammar and spelling errors, and address appropriate legal and ethical considerations.
 Below is an assignment rubric with more details.
 The assignment is due via moodle prior to class the day it is due.

-Component Possible Points Comments
+Component Possible Points Comments Points Earned

-Points Earned

-Describe the parameters of the situation 5
+Define the Problem 5

-• Relevant issues of the vignette are clearly
+Relevant issues of the vignette are clearly

 summarized

 Extraneous variables are not included

-TO 60 4 40 11 10 11 11 1.0

-Define potential legal issues and consult 10

-guidelines
+Ecological Framework 5

+Relevant cultural and contextual factors are

+addressed

+Consider ethical, legal, and policy guidelines 20

-Relevant major legal issues/themes are
+Relevant major legal issues/themes are identified

-summarized

-Relevant legal codes are listed with specific
+and legal codes are listed with specific code/case

-code/case law and brief description
+law and brief description

-Define potential ethical issues and consult 10

-guidelines

 Relevant major ethical issues/themes are

-summarized

-Relevant ethical guidelines are listed with
+identified and ethical guidelines are listed with

 specific ethical standard/principle and description

-Identify relevant cultural factors 5

-Relevant culture factors are listed and explored
+Relevant policy guidelines are identified

-Differences between legal and/or ethical

-standards and cultural considerations are

-highlighted (if relevant)

-Evaluate rights and responsibilities 5
+Identify the rights and responsibilities of all 5

+parties

 The rights of key individuals related to the

 vignette are outlined and explored

 The responsibilities of key individuals related to

 the vignette are outlined and explored

-Consider alternative decisions and consequences 5
+Determine courses of action and consequences 5

 • 3-4 alternative decisions are outlined

 Possible consequences for each of the alternative

 decisions are explored

-Make decision consistent with codes 5
+Establish a plan 5

 Final decision of action is clear and concise

 • Final decision is consistent with legal and ethical

-codes
+codes and a socially just practice

 Professional Writing 5

 Writing is clear and concise

 Writing is free of grammar and spelling errors

-Total, /50
+· Total: /5 $^{-}$